Wolololf/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 * The parchment scroll reads: "For the light of my life. —G."

 If the players read the note, one of the knives in the kitchen flies off of its shelf and embeds itself in the opposite wall.

+If any player enters the pantry, one of the sacks of flour on the shelves tips over an spills cockroaches over any players in the room.
+On a DC 14 Nature check, a player may realise that the cockroaches move wrong (in unison, in repetitive motions).
+On a fail, roll a DC 15 Wisdom save or take 1d4 psychic damage as you're flailing to crush the roaches.
+Roll the same save again at the end of the round until you succeed, taking 1d4 damage every round, or until the player leaves the pantry, or another player snaps them out of it.
 ## A2c.
 The Second Floor
 ### Upper Hall
 <span class="citation"><em>This scene takes place in Appendix B: Area 6.</em></span>